TaoStarlit/English/book/vocabularyIELTS.md

+#Unit 1 Growing up
+## 1.2 1a listening
+### tough, touch; it at all , as I talked
+all the last releases <-(the new movies) &ensp  we don't have much in common any more (express changing X at all) But nowadays all we seem to do is argue and that causes a lot of conflict. &ensp he is a very approachable and, if I'm struggling with an assigment, I find her advice really helps me.
+My parent are quite old so I feel as though they're out of touch with the modern world. &ensp They don't seem to have any idea of what things cost. &ensp We used to fight a lot when we were growing up but there's a really close bond between us now. they just don't understand it at all (no contrast X as I talk). &ensp Luckily, Grandad shares my tastes.  &ensp violin; cello player

 # Unit 21
 1. Try to use a monolingual (not bilinguial) dictionary because this will help practise your English more.
 2. a good dictionary will give you example sentences.